 The API specification file (based on OpenAPI v3) is in YAML format and each data model file (based on JSON Schema) is, unsurprisingly, in JSON format.
-All these files define a blueprint’s document and collection organisation, along with the blueprint’s set of endpoints, HTTP methods, access controls, and data types that can be mapped to the exact functionality of the client application.
+All these files define a blueprint’s data organization within collections and documents, along with the blueprint’s set of endpoints, HTTP methods, access controls, and data types that can be mapped to the exact functionality of the client application.

 Before working on developing your application, first design or reuse an existing blueprint to describe the structure and shape of your data storage needs, and how that data should be queried by your application.
 Blueprints that share common data structures across multiple projects can be reused and tweaked if necessary.